francoism90/dotfiles/README.md

 Aeon doesn't come with any firewall, this is by design.
 Instead you should control ports and services using Podman Quadlet and containers.
 On MicroOS firewalld should be included.

-It's still possible to install `firewalld` on Aeon, but this may cause Flatpak and container network issues:
+It's still possible to install `firewalld` on Aeon, but this may cause Flatpak/container network issues and is unsupported:

 ```bash
 # transactional-update -i pkg install firewalld firewalld-bash-completion